 22.1.
-Medical, Dental, Vision
+Medical.
+Dental, Vision

 22.1.1.
-The City shall contract with the Tri-Counties School District Plan for the purpose or providing medical, dental and vision insurance benefits for active employees, eligible retired employees, and eligible survivors of retired employees.
+The City shall contract with outside providers for the purpose of providing medical, dental and vision insurance benefits for eligible employees, eligible retired employees, and eligible survivors of retired employees.
 Eligibility to participate in and the enrollment of employees, employees' dependents, retired employees and dependents and survivors or retired employees shall be in accordance with regulations promulgated by the selected provider.